 Perhaps one of the most telling water quality success stories that has grown out of all Eel River conservation efforts has been the reintroduction of the federally endangered clubshell mussel.
-It is unclear what or when clubshell mussels were extirpated from the Eel basin, but there are some dead shells that can be found in various locations.
-In the summer of 2014, 150 clubshell mussels were placed in the Eel River as part of a pilot study to see if they could survive for one year.
-When surveyed in 2015, 149 out of the 150 clubshell mussels were found still living.
-This led to acquisition of 3,000 mussels in 2016.
-This is a water quality success story.
-It may take decades before there is evidence of successful reproduction in this rare species.
+It is unclear what or when clubshell mussels were extirpated from the Eel basin, but there are dead shells that can be found in various locations.
+In the summer of 2015, 150 clubshell mussels were placed in the Eel River as part of a pilot study to see if they could survive for one year.
+When surveyed in 2016, 149 out of the 150 clubshell mussels were found still living.
+This led to acquisition of 3,000 mussels in 2017.
+The results of our survey of clubshell mussels in the summer of 2017 and 2018showed over a 95% survival rate.
+This is a water quality success story that is AWESOME.
+It may take decades before there is evidence of successful reproduction in this rare species and is another illustration for long-term monitoring over a long period of time (Figure 5).